 Visitors will find food, gas and lodging in Inuvik.
 Accommodations at Arctic Chalet (cabins, bed-and-breakfast) and Capital Suites.
 There are several places to dine.
 Camping at Happy Valley Territorial Campground and at Jak Territorial Park.

-There is also a post office, territorial liquor store, churches and a bank.
-There are 2 gas stations each with car wash; propane, auto repair and towing are available.
-Hardware, grocery and general stores, and gift shops are here.
+There is also a post office, territorial liquor store, churches and a bank; 2 gas stations each with car wash; propane, auto repair and towing; hardware, grocery and general stores, pharmacy and gift shops.

 - Favorite photo subject is Inuvik’s famous Igloo Church, Our Lady of Victory Roman Catholic Church, painted white with lines to simulate snow blocks.

-- Take a custom or package tour of Inuvik and the Dempster Highway, or fly out to Tuktoyaktuk, Herschel Island and other locations with Arctic Adventure Tours.
+- Take a custom or package tour of Inuvik and the Dempster Highway, or fly out to Tuktoyaktuk, Herschel Island and other locations with Arctic Adventure Tours and Tundra North Tours.

 - Great Northern Arts Festival features artists and performers from across the North.
 Held for 10 days every summer in July.